javifar/MedDiet-Neuroinflammatory-Modulation/README.md

-# 🧬 Mediterranean Diet & Neuroinflammation Gene Expression (PREDIMED & PPLUS Substudy)
+# 🧬 Mediterranean Diet & Neuroinflammation Gene Expression (PREDIMED Substudy)

 This repository contains R scripts and supplementary materials related to the data preprocessing and analysis of the study: